hpi-dhc/PharMe/docs/FLUTTER_STYLE.md

 return Container(color: Colors.pink, child: myChild);
 ```

-Wrap if there are more than two named parameters, they get longer:
+Wrap arguments with trailing comma if they exceed the char limit of 80 per line:

 ```dart
 return Container(